Tony Accurso: Beginnings and political ties

-Tax fraud investigations, arrest and incarceration
+Legal issues and incarceration

 On April 8, 2009, the Canada Revenue Agency (CRA) executed search warrants concerning tax evasion investigations in Accurso's construction companies.
 In December 2010, two of Accurso's companies, Constructions Louisbourg Ltd. and Simard-Beaudry Construction Inc., pleaded guilty to tax evasion for claiming false expenses, many involving renovations to Accurso's yacht, and paid fines exceeding $4.1 million.
 Bruno and B.T.
 Céramique pleaded guilty to tax evasion in February, 2011, and paid more than $1.3 million in fines.
 This stemmed from invoices for standard business services were handed out without any work being done.
 The three construction companies then claimed the fake work as business expenses on their tax returns, dodging about $400,000 in taxes.

 Following the report Le fonds sous influence on the program Enquête on September 24, 2009, Accurso sued journalist Alain Gravel and Société Radio-Canada for invasion of privacy and defaming his reputation; he sought $2.5 million in damages.
 In November 2009, Accurso admitted that the facts presented in Gravel's report were true.
 The admission was made public July 15, 2010.

 In October 2009, Accurso gave $100,000 to fund municipal politician Benoît Labonté's bid when Labonté entered the leadership race for Vision Montréal.

 Accurso was arrested with 13 others on April 17, 2012, after investigation by the Unité permanente anticorruption on charges relating to an alleged illegal contract-sharing system near the Montreal suburb of Mascouche.
 Along with four men, Accurso faced six charges of conspiracy, fraud, forgery and breach of trust by a public officer in an attempt to defraud the government of more than $3 million.

 In September 2014, at the Charbonneau Commission, Accurso's publication ban was rejected by the commission.
 Accurso denied any links to the Montreal Mafia, but did admit Montreal mob boss Vito Rizzuto was a "minor contact".

-In February 2018, Accurso was acquitted of the breach of trust charge.
-On July 5, 2018, Accurso was sentenced to four years in prison after he was found guilty of the five charges: conspiracy to commit acts of corruption, conspiracy to commit fraud, fraud of over $5,000, municipal corruption, and aiding in a breach of trust.
+In February 2018, Accurso was acquitted of the breach of trust charge related to the Mascouche case, while the other four charges had already been dropped.

+On July 5, 2018, Accurso was sentenced to four years in prison after he was found guilty of five charges: conspiracy to commit acts of corruption, conspiracy to commit fraud, fraud of over $5,000, municipal corruption, and aiding in a breach of trust related corruption of competition for municipal contracts in Laval between 1996 and 2010.

+In 2022 and 2023, there were several attacks on Accurso’s home in Deux-Montagnes, as well as those of family members.

+In July 2023, the Supreme court of Canada refused his appeal, and in March 2024, Accurso was granted full parole, just months after starting to serve his sentence.
+One month after his release, he was arrested for breach of his parole conditions.